Lord Tirek: My Little Pony: Friendship Is Magic

-A thousand years ago, Tirek once came to Equestria with his brother Scorpan, intending to conquer the land, but Scorpan was reformed by the friendship of ponies and warned Princess Celestia and Princess Luna of Tirek's plans, which led to him being imprisonment in the realm of Tartarus.
+A thousand years ago, Tirek once came to Equestria with his brother Scorpan, intending to conquer the land, but Scorpan was reformed by the friendship of ponies and warned Princess Celestia and Princess Luna of Tirek's plans, which led to him being imprisoned in the realm of Tartarus.

-Tirek first appears in the forth season finale "Twilight's Kingdom" when he escapes from Tartarus, and begins draining magic from ponies across the land, growing larger and stronger with each absorption.
-His actions forces Celestia, Luna, and Cadance to transfer their magic to Twilight Sparkle to keep it safe, making her a temporary alicorn of immense power.
+Tirek first appears in the fourth-season finale "Twilight's Kingdom" when he escapes from Tartarus, and begins draining magic from ponies across the land, growing larger and stronger with each absorption.
+His actions forces Celestia, Luna, and Cadance to transfer their magic to Twilight Sparkle to keep it safe, temporarily giving her immense power.
 After engaging Twilight in an intense magical battle, Tirek captures her friends and uses them as leverage to force her to surrender her alicorn magic in exchange for their safety.
 However, when Twilight and her friends are reunited, Discord gives her a medallion he had previously received from Tirek, which Twilight recognizes as the sixth key needed to open a mysterious box connected to the Tree of Harmony.
-With all six keys present, the box opens and powers the Tree of Harmony, infusing Twilight and her friends with rainbow-colored powers that allow them to defeat the now-giant Tirek and restore all the stolen magic to Equestria.
-His defeat results in his return to imprisonment in Tartarus.
-After that this mysterious box is planted in the ground through magic and out of it grows Twilight's castle: the castle of friendship.
+With all six keys present, the box opens and powers the Tree of Harmony, infusing Twilight and her friends with rainbow-colored powers that allow them to defeat the now-giant Tirek and restore all the stolen magic to Equestria, results in his re-imprisonment in Tartarus.

 Tirek returns in the eighth season finale "School Raze" where he consults with Cozy Glow in draining magic from Equestria.
-In the ninth season, Tirek teams up with Queen Chrysalis and Cozy Glow to launch a final assault on Equestria.
-In the series finale, "The Ending of the End", they use the magic of the Bewitching Bell to make themselves all-powerful and take over Equestria, but are eventually defeated by Twilight and her friends, and turned into stone as punishment for their crimes.
+In the ninth season, Tirek forms an alliance with Queen Chrysalis and Cozy to conquer Equestria.
+In the series finale, they use the magic of the Bewitching Bell to grant themselves immense power and temporarily succeed in overtaking Equestria.
+However, they are eventually defeated by Twilight and her friends, and turned into stone as punishment for their crimes by Celestia, Luna, and Discord.